rekalogika/rekalogika.dev/docs/file-bundle/05-serving-files.md

 title: Serving Files
 ---

-This chapter describes how to serve files to client web browser.
+This chapter describes how to serve files to the client web browser.

 ## Streaming Files in a Symfony Controller